-- PMLs are based on modeled losses as of December 31, 2022, AIR Hurricane Model for the United States Version 1.0.0 as implemented in Touchstone (version 9.1.0).
+- PMLs are based on modeled losses as of June 30, 2023, AIR Hurricane Model for the United States Version 1.0.0 as implemented in Touchstone (version 10.0.0).
 All PMLs reflect the 50K US Hurricane Florida Regulatory Event Set including Demand Surge, excluding Storm Surge, and include 10% of loss to account for loss adjustment expense (LAE).
-The PMLs are adjusted to project to September 30, 2023, using growth factors of 30.7% for Coastal PR/CR, 20.3% for Coastal CNR, 104.7% for CLA, 40.3% for PLA, and 39.9% for the hypothetical consolidated accounts. - Interim Return Periods are derived by linear interpolation between 5-year intervals - 2023 Projected Surplus = projected year end 2022 surplus + 2023 budgeted net income +/- adjustment for reinsurance cost and differences between budget and updated forecast FHCF premium - FHCF pays 10% of reimbursed loss for loss adjustment expense - Citizens' 2023 FHCF coverage is based on preliminary retention and coverage estimates.
-Actual Citizens' FHCF attachment and limits of coverage could differ significantly from estimates.
+The PMLs are adjusted to project to September 30, 2023, using growth factors of 9.9% for Coastal PR/CR, 21.4% for Coastal CNR, 26.1% for CLA, 10.2% for PLA. - Interim Return Periods are derived by linear interpolation between 5-year intervals - 2023 Projected Surplus = projected year end 2022 surplus + 2023 budgeted net income +/- adjustment for reinsurance cost and differences between budget and updated forecast FHCF premium - FHCF pays 10% of reimbursed loss for loss adjustment expense - Citizens' 2023 FHCF coverage is based on preliminary retention and coverage estimates.
+Actual Citizens' FHCF attachment and limits of coverage could differ significantly from estimates. - Lighting Re is an industry loss index trigger catastrophe bond based on PCS published insured residential losses in the State of Florida for Florida named storms.
+The fully collateralized Notes provide multi-year excess of loss protection on an annual aggregate basis across all three accounts.
+Estimated placement of this coverage on the layer charts is based on internal analysis.
+Actual attachment and exhaustion points could differ significantly from estimates.